 - The degree offered at UNCG is an M.A. in History with a concentration in Museum Studies and is a 36 credit degree.

 - Graduates of the program automatically become members of the Museum Studies/Historic Preservation Graduate Student Group (MSHP) which organizes community and recreational activities for the group.

-- The GRE is required to apply and there is a required capstone project to complete to graduate.
+- The GRE is required to apply and there is a required capstone project to graduate.

 Continue reading “University of North Carolina-Greensboro”